Information about safety and security in the Residence Halls.

 In the suite-style buildings, the I-Card is used for access to the suites.
 The I-Card must be physically encoded in order for the card to access a room-this cannot be done in advance.
 At move-in, there will be workers encoding cards as part of the move-in process at the suites.
 During the semester, if students change rooms in the suites or get new cards, they currently must go to the Housing Office to have them encoded.

-Some suites have seperate bedrooms.
+Some suites have separate bedrooms.
 In these types of suites, students will be issued a metallic key to their bedroom.

 Are any doors alarmed?